 string

 Redirect URL after failed deposit.
-Same HTTPS + host-registration requirement as successLink.
+Same HTTPS and activation requirement as successLink.

 returnLink